 She appeared as The Begger Woman in VICTORIAN OPERA‘ s season of SWEENEY TODD during 2015 and returned to appear in the company’s premiere production of BANQUET OF SECRETS during 2016.

-Other appearances during 2016 have included a return to the role of the Second Secretary in the AUCKLAND FESTIVAL‘s production of NIXON IN CHINA, the role of Anne in GERTRUDE OPERA‘s production of Jake Heggie’s TO HELL & BACK, for the NAGAMBIE LAKES OPERA FESTIVAL, Smeaton in ANNA BOLENA for MELBOURNE OPERA a performance of which SIMON PARRIS: MAN IN A CHAIR reviewing said, Elevating the stature of this role with her highly committed performance, talented singing actress Shepherd once again shows why she is one of Melbourne’s most valued stage performers.
+Other appearances during 2016 included a return to the role of the Second Secretary in the AUCKLAND FESTIVAL‘s production of NIXON IN CHINA, the role of Anne in GERTRUDE OPERA‘s production of Jake Heggie’s TO HELL & BACK, for the NAGAMBIE LAKES OPERA FESTIVAL, Smeaton in ANNA BOLENA for MELBOURNE OPERA a performance of which SIMON PARRIS: MAN IN A CHAIR reviewing said, Elevating the stature of this role with her highly committed performance, talented singing actress Shepherd once again shows why she is one of Melbourne’s most valued stage performers.

 Other engagements during 2016 included, on just a week’s notice, the alto solo role in Handel’s JUDAS MACCABEAUS for HEIDELBERG CHORAL SOCIETY.

-During 2017, for VICTORIAN OPERA, she has performed the roles of the Forester’s Wife and the Owl in THE CUNNING LITTLE VIXEN and The Nursemaid in Ernst Toch’s THE PRINCESS & THE PEA.
-She has also appeared as Kathchen in THE BLACK RIDER for THE MALTHOUSE, the SYDNEY MORNING HERALD describing her performance as …extraordinary., and SIMON PARRIS: MAN IN A CHAIR saying, Shepherd’s stylised portrayal is at the heart of the humanity of the piece and her vocals are exquisite… a gorgeous vocal delight.
+During 2017, for VICTORIAN OPERA, she performed the roles of the Forester’s Wife and the Owl in THE CUNNING LITTLE VIXEN and The Nursemaid in Ernst Toch’s THE PRINCESS & THE PEA.
+She also appeared as Kathchen in THE BLACK RIDER for THE MALTHOUSE, the SYDNEY MORNING HERALD describing her performance as …extraordinary., and SIMON PARRIS: MAN IN A CHAIR saying, Shepherd’s stylised portrayal is at the heart of the humanity of the piece and her vocals are exquisite… a gorgeous vocal delight.

 © Weaver Artist Management 2018